manospits/MemoryManagementSimulation/README.md

 #Algorithms used best-fit, next-fit, buddy

-Simulation runs by creating virtual process of size in range [lo,hi] using

-uniform distribution and each process has to stay in memory for T cycles 2k+1

-times where k range is [2,20].
-The creation event of each  VP happens in t cycles

-from the last creation event where t is the result of poisson distribution.
+Simulation runs by creating virtual process of size in range [lo,hi] using uniform distribution and each process has to stay in memory for T cycles 2k+1 times where k range is [2,20].
+The creation event of each  VP happens in t cycles from the last creation event where t is the result of poisson distribution.

-Compile with make
+Compile with make and run with

-run with

-mem_sim --lo vp_lowest_size --hi vp_highest_size -t creation_time -T calculations_time -S memory_size --time cycles -a algorithm
+./mem_sim --lo vp_lowest_size --hi vp_highest_size -t creation_time -T calculations_time -S memory_size --time cycles -a algorithm

 algorithm can be 'b' for best-fit 'u' for buddy 'n' for next-fit